-In order to apply the Performance Standard, a lighting plan as required to meet the U.S. Green Building Council's LEED Light Pollution Reduction (LPR) credit v4 BD+C. Certification must be prepared by a registered architect or professional engineer licensed in the Commonwealth of Massachusetts, and submitted to the Inspectional Services Department with accompanying calculations certifying that the lighting depicted in the lighting plan shall conform to the Performance Standards set forth in this Ordinance.
+2. Application Requirements.
+In order to apply the Performance Standards, a lighting plan as defined in this Ordinance or as required to meet LEED LPR credit certification must be prepared by a registered architect or professional engineer licensed in the Commonwealth of Massachusetts, and submitted to the Inspectional Commented [BC12]: CLA proposed inclusion of light trespass limitations but the LEED Light Pollution Reduction Credit already requires that applicants meet uplight and light trespass requirements following either the BUG rating method or the calculation method.

+Services Department with accompanying calculations certifying that the lighting depicted in the lighting plan shall conform to the Performance Standards set forth in this Ordinance.
 The Performance Standards shall not be applied unless such a lighting plan has been approved by the Commissioner of Inspectional Services or her/his designee.
-Nevertheless, should the lighting as installed and maintained fail to meet the minimum LEED LPC credit requirements and be determined to be in violation of the light trespass protections afforded in the LEED LPR system, than that lighting shall be considered in violation of this Ordinance.
+Nevertheless, should the lighting as installed and maintained fail to meet the minimum LEED v4 BD+C LPR credit requirements and be determined to be in violation of the light trespass protections afforded in the LEED LPR system, than that lighting shall be considered in violation of this Ordinance.